I have dry eyes. What should I look for when selecting artificial tears?

 If you still don't have relief after trying various products, the next step might be to try one or more artificial tear ointments.
 These can temporarily cause blurred vision, so you might prefer to apply the ointment just before bedtime.

-If you haven't experienced some relief with these efforts, make an appointment with an eye doctor (ophthalmologist or optometrist), who will offer other treatments.
+If you haven't experienced some relief with these efforts, make an appointment with an eye doctor (ophthalmologist or optometrist), who can suggest other treatments.